FitzHawke/soxyn/notes/ISSUES.md

 #### electron apps

-- element-desktop crashes on launch unless launched with `NIXOS_OZONE_WL= element-desktop`
+- element-desktop crashes on launch unless launched on xwayland with `NIXOS_OZONE_WL= element-desktop`
 - <https://github.com/NixOS/nixpkgs/issues/244486>

-- vscode *usually* crashes on launch unless launched with `NIXOS_OZONE_WL= code` -- This one really confuses me.
+- vscode *usually* crashes on launch unless launched on xwayland with `NIXOS_OZONE_WL= code` -- This one really confuses me.
 Will crash approx 95% of the time with no rhyme or reason.
 Seemingly higher probability of working if attempted immediately after boot.

 #### steam